To play great golf then there are some specific techniques and shot types that must be learned and mastered.

 This can easily be addressed by ball position, stance and alignment and swinging on the correct swing path, which as we know is easier said than done.

-Take a look at the Golf For Beginners Series we created which will help you with the fundamentals of the golf swing and the game in general.
+Take a look at all of the coaching we have created, which will help you with the fundamentals of the golf swing and the game in general.

 The Topped Shot